-To consider and if thought fit, to pass the following resolutions, of which Resolution 8 will be proposed as an ordinary resolution and Resolutions 9 and 10 will be proposed as special resolutions:
+To consider and if thought fit, to pass the following resolutions, of which Resolution 5 will be proposed as an ordinary resolution and Resolution 6 will be proposed as a special resolution:

-- 8. That the directors be and they are hereby generally and unconditionally authorised for the purposes of Section 80 of the Companies Act 1985 (the "Act") to exercise all the powers of the Company to allot relevant securities (within the meaning of the said section 80) up to a maximum nominal amount of £3,033,644 of the authorised but unissued ordinary share capital provided that this authority shall expire on the conclusion of the next Annual General Meeting of the Company after the passing of this Resolution except that the Company may before the expiry of such period make an offer or agreement which would, or might, require relevant securities to be allotted after the expiry of such period and the directors may allot relevant securities in pursuance of any such offer or agreement as if the authority conferred hereby had not expired.
-This authority is in substitution for any existing like authority which is hereby revoked with immediate effect. - 9.
-That the directors be and they are hereby empowered pursuant to section 95 of the Act to allot equity securities (as defined in section 94 of the Act) pursuant to the authority conferred upon them by Resolution 8 above as if section 89(1) of the Act did not apply to any such allotment provided that such power shall be limited to the allotment of equity securities: - (a) In connection with an offer of such securities by way of rights to holders of ordinary shares in proportion (as nearly as may be practicable) to their respective holdings of such shares, but subject to such exclusions or other arrangements as the directors may deem necessary or expedient in relation to fractional entitlements or any legal or practical problems under the laws of any territory, or the requirements of any regulatory body or stock exchange; and - (b) Equity securities up to an aggregate nominal amount of £1,213,458.
+- 5. That the directors be and they are hereby generally and unconditionally authorised for the purposes of Section 551 of the Companies Act 2006 (the "Act") to exercise all the powers of the Company to allot shares or grant rights to subscribe for or to convert any security into shares in the Company up to a maximum nominal amount of £2,703,049 of the authorised but unissued ordinary share capital provided that this authority shall expire on the conclusion of the next Annual General Meeting of the Company after the passing of this Resolution except that the Company may before the expiry of such period make an offer or agreement which would, or might, require shares to be allotted after the expiry of such period and the directors may allot shares in pursuance of any such offer or agreement as if the authority conferred hereby had not expired.
+This authority is in substitution for any existing like authority which is hereby revoked with immediate effect. - 6.
+That the directors be and they are hereby empowered pursuant to section 571 of the Act to allot equity securities (as defined in section 560 of the Act) pursuant to the authority conferred upon them by Resolution 5 above as if section 561 of the Act did not apply to any such allotment provided that such power shall be limited to the allotment of equity securities: - (a) In connection with an offer of such securities by way of rights to holders of ordinary shares in proportion (as nearly as may be practicable) to their respective holdings of such shares, but subject to such exclusions or other arrangements as the directors may deem necessary or expedient in relation to fractional entitlements or any legal or practical problems under the laws of any territory, or the requirements of any regulatory body or stock exchange; and - (b) Otherwise than pursuant to sub-paragraph (a), equity securities up to an aggregate nominal amount of £810,915.

 And shall expire on the conclusion of the next Annual General Meeting of the Company unless renewed or extended prior to such time except that the Company may, before the expiry of any power contained in this resolution, make an offer or agreement which would, or might require equity securities to be allotted after such expiry and the directors may allot equity securities in pursuance of such offer or agreement as if the power conferred hereby had not expired.
+This power applies in relation to a sale of shares which is an allotment of equity securities by virtue of section 560(2)(b) of the Act as if in the first paragraph of this resolution the words "pursuant to the authority conferred by Resolution 5 above" were omitted.